google/go-cloud/CONTRIBUTING.md

 If you want to write some code, but don't know where to start or what you might want to do, take a look at our [Unplanned][] milestone.
-This is where you can find issues we would like to address but can't currently find time for.
+This is where you can find issues we would like to address, but can't currently find time for.
 See if any of the latest ones look interesting!
-If you need help before you can start work, you can comment on the issue and we will try to help as best we can.
+If you need help before you can start work, you can comment on the issue, and we will try to help as best we can.

 ### Contributor License Agreement

 Contributions to this project can only be made by those who have signed Google's Contributor License Agreement.
-You (or your employer) retain the copyright to your contribution, this simply gives us permission to use and redistribute your contributions as part of the project.
+You (or your employer) retain the copyright to your contribution, so this simply gives us permission to use and redistribute your contributions as part of the project.
 Head over to
 <https://cla.developers.google.com/> to see your current agreements on file or
 to sign a new one.